 Anti Virus Software

-Whatever you do, continue to enjoy your blogging experience.
-Although attacks on our blogs are happening all the time, your anti-virus software and the software used by WordPress will deal with threats without you even knowing about it.
+Although attacks on our blogs are happening all the time, your anti-virus software (and the software used by WordPress), deals with the majority of threats without you knowing about it.

 What about you?